ad-vancing/mybook/aws/class1/cip1.md

 And each region is isolated from every other region .

+AWS Regions are independent from one another.
+This means that your data is not replicated from one Region to another, without your explicit consent and authorization.

+use Region-scoped, managed services.
+These services come with availability and resiliency built in.

 ## Which region do you pick?
 four key factors to choose a region: compliance, proximity, feature availability, and pricing.

+compliance, latency, price（ Instead of charging a flat rate worldwide, AWS charges based on the financial factors specific to the location）, and service availability.

 ## availability zone  for high availability and disaster proof
 AWS region consists of multiple, isolated, and physically separate availability zones within a geographic region.

+An AZ consists of one or more data centers with redundant power, networking, and connectivity.

 Each availability zone is one or more discrete data centers with redundant power, networking, and connectivity.

+some services ask you to specify an AZ.
+With these services, you are often responsible for increasing the data durability and high availability of these resources.

 Recommend you run across at least two availability zones in a region.

 ## Amazon CloudFront, cdn
 Caching copies of data closer to the customers all around the world uses the concept of content delivery networks or CDNs.